ethhub-io/ethhub/using-ethereum/running-a-node/README.md

 ##Resources##
-Huge should out and thanks to Afri Schoedon's blog [here](https://dev.to/5chdn/ethereum-node-configuration-modes-cheat-sheet-25l8) which is where most of the information on this page comes from.
+Huge shout out and thanks to Afri Schoedon's blog [here](https://dev.to/5chdn/ethereum-node-configuration-modes-cheat-sheet-25l8) which is where most of the information on this page comes from.